Steam Launch Forecaster

 The Boxleiter method estimates lifetime revenue for an indie Steam launch as approximately wishlists × $5.
 The formula came from Jake Birkett (Grey Alien Games) and was popularized by Chris Zukowski’s How To Market A Game.
 The multiplier varies by genre and price point — typically $4-$8 — and the rule is best treated as a starting estimate, not a budget plan.

-How accurate is the Boxleiter formula?
+How accurate is the Boxleiter method really?

 Should I trust Boxleiter as my budget plan?